unidoc/unidoc.github.io/_includes/news/launching-unidoc.md

 We have big plans to improve it to support a lot of functionality:

  * Command Line Interface for the most common operations, useful for sysadmins.
+ * Standalone Web API.
- * Compress PDF
+ * Compress PDF.
- * JPG to PDF
+ * JPG to PDF.
- * PDF to JPG
+ * PDF to JPG.
- * High-level API to create PDF
+ * High-level API to create PDF.
- * Search/replace PDFs - Edit functionality
+ * Search/replace PDFs - Edit functionality.
- * OCR engine to generate searchable PDF from scanned data
+ * OCR engine to generate searchable PDF from scanned data.
  * Conversions from any format to another that makes sense e.g. PDF to Word, Word to PDF.
  * Create nice interface for generating reports with export capabilities to PDF and DocX.